rpede/aspnet_security/session_management.md

 }
 ```

+## Up next

 That is it for the common setup.

-But application doesn't work yet.
+However the implementation isn't finished yet yet.
-You will need to implement either JWT or Cookie based session.
+You will need to implement either Cookie or JWT based session.

+⚠️ Now would be a good time to commit!

+That way you can get back to the common starting point and try the other
+approach.